13078326j/Tut12-Group2/Report.md

    Insight: Current system ineffeciently assigns a customer to a relationship manager

 ### Reflection
-The project started with understanding the assigned case study and the first stage of design thinking (empathy).
-Based on the discussion topic, we identified the stakeholders with and involved in the implementation of a call routing system for the travel company.
+The project started with understanding the assignment case study and the first stage of design thinking (empathy).
+Based on the discussion topic, we identified the stakeholders with and involed in the implementation of a call routing system for the travel company.

 For the key stakeholders who we felt will be most impacted and have the most insight on the changed processes, we have developed empathy maps.
 For customers, relationship managers and company owner, our empathy maps are created.
 We have provided corresponding POV (point of view) statements along with our empathy maps, which have identified the needs and perspectives of stakeholders with regard to the call system.

 We have been able to define the issue in step 2 of the Design Thinking process through the empathy maps and POV statements.
 We have found that it is crucial for customers to minimize the waiting time for calls and to be matched with a Relationship Manager that is suitable for their needs and queries.
 It is essential for relationship managers to be well suited for their customer requirements.

-### Assumption outside the project specification
+#### Assumption outside the project specification
 1. All insights made towards the existing (old) system are assumed based on the requests made in the discussion topic
 2. Assume that the initial 10 minute profile questionnaire for relationship managers is adequate enough for a strong base
 3. The development of the software is outsource to external company